stevenzych/movie-analysis/README.md

 # Question 4: Title Length And Ratings

+Our final research question investigated something a little stranger: Was their any correlation between a film's title length (counted in words, not letters) and how well it was rated?
+We intially assumed that there would be a correlation, that longer-named films would do worse than their shorter-named counterparts.
+After all, many movies have *you* seen with a twelve-word title?
+At the very least, lengthy names sounded like a left-field move.

+However, the data proved us wrong and showed that actually there is nearly no correlation between a film's title length and its average ratings.
+The plot below groups all films with the same title length and takes the overall average score.
+Note that group 16 is not an error, it just only contains one film.

 ![Violin Plot Of Title Length And Average Rating](/readme_images/titlelength_violin.PNG)

+It's almost a strangely consistent plot.
+To see if there was anything else going on, we took a look at the **total amount of ratings** given for all films with the same title length.
+Looking from group 2 to group 16, we see an almost perfect model of exponential decay.
+As title lengths go up, total number of reviews go down.
+But, let us not forget that the **total number of films** is also going down as title lengths go up.

 ![Line Plot Of Title Length And Total Ratings For All Films Of Same Length](/readme_images/titlelength_line.PNG)

+For this question's final plot, we looked at a more relative metric, **average number of ratings for any film with a given title length.** In other words, this plot shows how many ratings an x-word-title film is expected to get, and it's *quite* different from the previous plots.
+Whereas the last two were exceptionally regular, this one is nearly categorical.
+Films with one-to-seven word titles get around 9000 ratings, films with eight word titles get around **fifteen-thousand** ratings, and films with nine-or-more word titles dwindle off to nearly nothing.

 ![Bar Plot Of Average Number Of Ratings For Films With A Given Title Length](/readme_images/titlelength_bar.PNG)

+Further research is needed to sus out *why* this is going on, but for the time being we can say this: If Microsoft cares about how many ratings they're getting on IMDB and similar websites, we encourage them to give their films eight (or less) word titles.

 # Recommendations